Back to EZVIZ Guides

 Check and Replace Power Supply

 Unstable power causes cameras to reboot which appears as an offline and reconnect cycle.
 Check the camera power adapter for signs of heat damage, fraying cables, or loose connections.
-If using a USB power adapter, ensure it provides at least 5V 2A output.
+If using a USB power adapter, make sure it provides at least 5V 2A output.
 Replace the adapter with a high-quality one from a reputable brand.
 For outdoor cameras, verify the power cable connections are weatherproofed and not exposed to moisture which can cause intermittent shorts.

 5